 Southern Ohio RATpedition, Day 2

-Three members of the Southeast Ohio Radio Adventure Team succeeded in activating William Howard Taft National Historical Site as part of the ARRL's year-long National Parks on the Air (link).
-Eric McFadden, WD8RIF; and Miles McFadden, KD8NKC; and Tom Witherspoon, K4SWL, activated William Howard Taft National Historic Site, NS78 (link) in Cincinnati, Ohio on a cold, damp December morning.
+Three members of the Southeast Ohio Radio Adventure Team succeeded in activating Hopewell Culture National Historical Park as part of the ARRL's year-long National Parks on the Air (link).
+Eric McFadden, WD8RIF; Miles McFadden, KD8KNC; and Tom Witherspoon, K4SWL, activated Hopewell Culture National Historical Park, HP15 (link) at the Mound City Group in Chillicothe, Ohio, arriving just at dusk.

 As at previous activations, Eric's station consisted of his Enhanced KX3 Travel Kit, his MFJ-1910 33' fiberglass telescoping mast, and a custom clipboard.
 Tom's station was his Elecraft KX2 and LnR EFT-Trail-Friendly end-fed wire supported by a convenient tree.
-Because of the temperature (30°F), Eric and Tom chose to set up the transceivers in the McFadden van.
-For this operation, Eric powered his transceiver with the van's accessory power socket.
-Eric and Tom included bandpass-filters in their stations to eliminate interfering with each other.
-Eric and Tom were on the air by 1443 UTC.
+Because of the cold temperature, light rain, approaching darkness, Eric and Tom chose to operate inside the McFadden van.
+As he recently discovered was possible in his Honda Accord Coupe, Eric was able to hang his KX3 on the Honda Odyssey's glove box door.
+Eric chose to power the transceiver using the van's power socket instead of his 5aH gel-cell.
+Tom powered his KX2 using the transceiver's internal battery.
+Both Eric and Tom deployed band-pass filters to prevent interfering with each other.
+Eric and Tom were on the air at about 2218 UTC.

-Tom operated 40m SSB and quickly made enough QSOs to validate his activation.
+Tom operated only SSB on 20m and pretty quickly managed to made enough QSOs to validate his activation.

-Miles did not operate but helped with set-up and tear-down and did all of the activation photography.
+Miles didn't operate but helped with set-up and tear-down and did all of the activation photgraphy.